 At the time you register for the LSAT you will have an option to register for the free Candidate Referral Service (CRS).
 Participating in this service allows LSAC to share your LSAT score and other data with law schools that might reach out to you, possibly with fee waivers for their application fee.

-The National Association of Law Students with Disabilities has some helpful resources on its website for applicants including an LSAT Accommodations Guide.
+The National Association of Law Students with Disabilities has some helpful resources on its website for applicants.

 The LSAT is designed to measure skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.